serock/homeplug-av-dissector/README.md

 | `0x6060` | CM\_STA\_IDENTIFY.REQ |
 | `0x6061` | CM\_STA\_IDENTIFY.CNF |
 | `0x6046` | CM\_MME\_ERROR.IND |

+## Limitations
+1. No attempt is made to defragment fragmented messages.
+Messages are typically not fragmented.
+2. Only a subset of the management messages in the HomePlug AV protocol are dissected.

 ## Installation
 Copy `homeplug-av.lua` into Wireshark's personal or global [plugin folder](https://www.wireshark.org/docs/wsug_html_chunked/ChPluginFolders.html).